mrzealot/absolem/index.md

 And then a looot of waiting for everything to arrive.

 As for how much all this cost me, I can really only guess because of all the tools I didn't have and all the experimentation I did -- what we include here matters a lot.
-In any case, I'd say I've spent somewhere in the neighbourhood of $400 (so far!).
+In any case, I'd say I've spent somewhere in the neighborhood of $400 (so far!).
-If it ever came to making this "repeatable", though, with a little streamlining, _and_ we woundn't include the switches and the keycaps (as most estimates usually don't), it could be well below $200.
+If it ever came to making this "repeatable", though, with a little streamlining, _and_ we wouldn't include the switches and the keycaps (as most estimates usually don't), it could be well below $200.

 Two short, related anecdotes: